DISH Network is a popular satellite TV provider for consumers.

 Around the time that this review opportunity came to fruition, we had just relocated our company from a small town in western Massachusetts to beautiful St. Petersburg, Florida.

-I spoke with a representative over the phone who scheduled my installation appointment with one of their certified representatives.
+I called DISH and spoke with a representative over the phone who scheduled my installation appointment with one of their certified representatives.
 They informed me that I would need to be present at my home for the installation appointment.